Using Python

 srun numpy-broadcast.py

-The Slurm submission script (submit-broadcast.slurm
+The Slurm submission script (submit-broadcast.slurm) above sets a

-environment variable before launching the job.
+OMPI_MCA environment variable before launching the job.
 That

 particular variable suppresses warnings written to the job output file;